cariboulabs/cariboulite/README.md

   </tr>
 </table>
 <B>Note</B>:
 The gaps are defined by the design constraints of the system and may not exist in real-life hardware.
-Actual modem synthesizer outputs test show wider margins at room temperature than those written in the datatsheet, but, as noted by Microchip, performance may suffer.
+Actual modem synthesizer outputs test show wider margins at room temperature than those written in the datasheet, but, as noted by Microchip, performance may suffer.

 <B>FPGA specifications:</B>